Enactus Teams Drive Business Innovation To Create Positive Impact

 Challenges related to water and sanitation make headlines every day due to lack of accessible, potable water for approximately 785 million people and lack of basic sanitation facilities for 2 billion people around the world, according to the World Health Organization.
 These are precisely the type of challenges Enactus students are tackling through innovation and social entreprenuership.

 While students take the stage to present their work during the Enactus World Cup, the true impact continues to be created in communities around the world through ongoing projects:

-- The water center, run by a female entrepreneur, combines a high-tech water filter with a new approach; the center sells water to the population for an affordable price, yet covers the operating costs and creates a profit that will be reinvested to further establish the business.
+- Enactus students at Goethe-University Frankfurt in Germany are improving access to clean drinking water in Nepal.
+More than 2.3 million Nepalese citizens do not have access to clean water.
+With high arsenic content, accessible water in the region can be especially hazardous as arsenic poisoning can result in heart disease and cancer.
+Alongside their technological partner, Autarcon GmbH, the Enactus team is building a self-sustaining water center in a Nepalese village in the district Newalparasi; the store-type center is projected to supply around 4,000 people with clean water every day.
+The water center, run by a female entrepreneuer, combines a high-tech water filter with a new approach; the center sells water to the population for an affordable price, yet covers the operating costs and creates a profit that will be reinvested to further establish the business.

 Sponsored by Dell, FAMAE and XPV Water Partners, the Enactus World Water Race champions will be named on September 17 and have the opportunity to receive up to $120,000 USD in funding to support project growth and impact.